 Generally speaking, gravel bikes and hybrid bikes have been designed for different purposes, although admittedly there is a great deal of overlap in some areas.

-The best gravel bikes are designed with capability over mixed terrain as a priority, with different builds suited to leisure riding, multi-day bikepacking or even the new competitive discipline of gravel racing.
+The best gravel bikes are designed with capability over mixed terrain as a priority, with builds suited to leisure riding, multi-day bikepacking or even the emerging competitive discipline of gravel racing.

 The major difference between most gravel bikes and hybrid bikes is the cockpit.
-While gravel bikes tend to feature drop bars like road bikes, hybrids all use straight bars (also known as flat bars), just like you find on mountain bikes.
+While gravel bikes tend to feature drop bars like road bikes, hybrids all use straight bars (also known as flat bars), as you find on mountain bikes.

 Many younger riders and cycling novices favour a flat bar, because it offers a more upright position and simpler handling of the brakes and gears.